UPES Dehradun BA Admissions 2026

 CUET 2026 score calculation formula | Total marks = (5*number of correct answers) - (1*number of incorrect answers) |

 NTA sets the marking scheme for the CUET UG exam.
+The CUET total score 2026 for one subject is 250 marks.
 The students will be given 5 marks for each correct response.
 For every incorrect answer, one mark will be deducted from the total marks.
 No marks will be deducted for not answering a question.

 Particulars | CUET marking Scheme |